DeclanClifford/NLLLT/README.md

 A simple numerical nonlinear aerodynamic model based on lifting line theory.
 Uses one horseshoe vortex to model a straight rectangular wing of moderate to large aspect ratio.

 # Theory behind the model
-To see the theory that went into the model please see the ....pdf
+To see the theory that went into the model please see Simple, Simple Post-Stall Aerodynamic Model.pdf

 # How do I use it?

+The code is well documented, but before tyring to figure out how it works reading Simple, Simple Post-Stall Aerodynamic Model.pdf is a good start

 single_horseshoe_vortex_model.m is code to be looking at.
 It is a function that outputs the lift coefficient and induced drag coefficient of the lifting surface being modelled.
 For most practical uses of this model, the body forces of the lifting surface, Fx and Fz would be needed.
 The function can easily be adapted to output these body forces by changing the function's output From [CL, CDi], to [Fx, Fz].